hpjansson/cropsicle/README.md

 Cropsicle
 =========

-Cropsicle is an implementation of the GrowCut algorithm described in the paper "GrowCut - Interactive Multi-Label N-D Image Segmentation By Cellular Automata" by Vladimir Vezhnevets and Vadim Konouchine [1].
+Cropsicle is a multithreaded C implementation of the GrowCut algorithm described in the paper "GrowCut - Interactive Multi-Label N-D Image Segmentation By Cellular Automata" by Vladimir Vezhnevets and Vadim Konouchine [1].

 It lets you remove the background from an image with minimal input, cutting along irregular boundaries.